 The Triple Sec adds sweetness and an orangy hit that starts to elevate things to the next level.

-Some recipes, especially commercial replace part of the Orgeat Syrup for Simple Syrup, this is cost-saving exercise, Orgeat Syrup is expensive but simple Sugar Syrup cheap.
+Some recipes, especially commercials replace part of the Orgeat Syrup for Simple Syrup, this is a cost-saving exercise, Orgeat Syrup is expensive but simple Sugar Syrup is cheap.
 The drink is infinitely better if a full measure of Orgeat is used.
-We have also found that in the Absence of Orgeat Basic Almond Syrup is fine, you will never pick-up on the rose and the orange is lost next to the Triple Sec.
+We have also found that in the Absence of Orgeat Basic Almond Syrup is fine, you will never pick up on the rose Flavor and the orange is lost next to the Triple Sec.

 Angostura Bitters (Optional)

-Bitters are used by many Bars and Restaurants but they are absent from any classic recipe such as Trader Vics, we are easy about them fine if you must but not required.
+Bitters are used by many Bars and Restaurants but they are absent from any classic recipe such as Trader Vics, we are easy about them, fine if you must, but not required.
 Certainly do not put off making a Mai Tai due to a lack of bitters!

 Pineapple Slice – Garnish (Optional)